TransitApp/SVWebViewController/README.md

 [self.navigationController pushViewController:webViewController animated:YES];
 ```

-It can also be presented modally using @SVModalWebViewController@:
+It can also be presented modally using `SVModalWebViewController`:

 ```objective-c
 SVModalWebViewController *webViewController = [[SVModalWebViewController alloc] initWithAddress:@"http://google.com"];